Milestones

 Once the supervisor and committee approve the proposal:

-- The supervisor and/or committee identify an external examiner.
-The external examiner must be external to the student’s committee, and possess expertise in an area related to the thesis research.
+• The supervisor and/or committee identify an external examiner.
+The external examiner must be external to the student’s committee and possess expertise in an area related to the thesis research.
 For the proposal, this can be someone within the University of Toronto, ideally outside of IHPME.
-There is no formal requirement for the external examiner to be at arm’s length from the student or supervisor at this stage, however the chosen examiner must be able to examine the student appropriately and without bias.
+The external examiner should be at arm’s length from the student and supervisor in order to be able to examine the student appropriately and without bias.
+To minimize the potential for unconscious bias, the external should not be a major collaborator of either the student or the supervisor (i.e. have multiple joint grants and publications).

 Proposal Assessment Criteria (see below) are provided to each reviewer and are intended to serve as guidelines for the assessment.